 At Trinity Chapel Charlotte you will find a friendly, welcoming group of people and a warm, inviting atmosphere.
 We would love for you to visit with us this Sunday.

-Why do pastors wear special clothing for worship, like robes?
+Why does the pastor wear special clothing for worship, like robes?
 The ministers are charged with one of the most awesome responsibilities on earth: to lead human beings in the public worship of the living God.
-For some churches, a business suite is preferred.
-Our ministers, following in the tradition of the Reformers, wear robes (just as a judge might wear a robe, or another professional might wear the uniform of his or her vocation).
+For some churches, a business suit is preferred.
+Our ministers, following in the tradition of the Reformers, wear robes (just as a judge might wear a robe or another professional might wear the uniform of his or her vocation).
 The robes are not a sign of authority nor of holiness in and of themselves.
 They are a reminder to the ministers that they are handling holy things, doing the work of the King.
-The pastoral robe is also intended to take away fashion and showiness.
-Vestments, like robes and stoles, are simply one uniform of ministers of Word and Sacrament.
-Let those who lead in worship be humbled by the responsibility.
-Let them be under the “yoke” of that calling.
-“And no one takes this honor for himself, but only when called by God, just as Aaron was.”
-That is the idea.

 We are committed to worship according to the Scriptures.
 There is a simplicity, reverence, and congregational participation expressed as we re-tell the Gospel story each and every week.